yuzhoumo/cozynet/README.md

 Cozynet attempts to exclude sites that contain paywalls, are associated with commercial entities, contain advertising, or track their visitors.
-Its purpose is to make accessible the treasure trove of independent, non-commercial blogs and digital gardens tended to by passionate individuals seeking to share their knowledge with others free of profit-driven intent.
+Its purpose is to make accessible the treasure trove of independent blogs and digital gardens tended to by passionate individuals seeking to share their knowledge with others free of profit-driven intent.